thegrumpys/odop/docs/Help/terminology.md

 **CALCULATION INPUTS** &nbsp;  (previously, "Constants")
-Calculation Inputs are inputs to the design equations and are adjustable by the user, but are not manipulated by the search algorithm or subject to FIX or constraints.
+Calculation Inputs are inputs to the design equations and are adjustable by the user, but are not manipulated by the search algorithm or subject to Fix or constraints.
 Calculation Inputs frequently represent material properties or other physical parameters.